JennaXiao3/CodeSwitch/README.md

 python3 server.py
 ```

 Use the French keywords and functions below and get coding!
+(Spanish is supported, but keywords/functions have not been updated on the ReadMe yet)

 ## JavaScript Keywords